shriyachallam/maccorcyclingdata/README.rst

 Requirements and Installation
 -----------------------------

-This code has been developed in Python 3.7.6 and it is compatible with Python above 3.5 versions.
-The code has been tested to run in Windows, OSX and Linux operating systems.
+This code has been developed in Python 3.7.6.
+The code has been tested to run in Windows operating systems.

 This code uses numpy and pandas as specified in docs/requirements.txt.